-- Prevent or minimize erosion from the landfill surface: - Prevent discharge of sediments from the site in excess of regulatory standards; - Maintain peak stormwater discharges at levels no greater than the pre-landfill condition of the site; and, - Manage the 100-year, 24 hour storm as required by Title 27 of the California Code of Regulations (CCR).
+- Prevent or minimize erosion from the landfill surface; - Prevent discharge of sediments from the site in excess of regulatory standards; - Maintain peak stormwater discharges at levels no greater than the pre-landfill condition of the site; and. - Manage the 100-year, 24 hour storm as required by Title 27 of the California Code of Regulations (CCR).

 The surface water management system at Sunshine Canyon has been designed according to requirements of CCR Title 27 and the County of Los Angeles.
 Its major components were evaluated in the Joint Technical Document for the City/County Landfill, and determined to be in conformance with all requirements.
-As discussed in Section 1.2, comments from DPW, have been received on the West Drainage Design Report; the report is being revised to address the comments.